Black hole mass of a quiescent galaxy hosting a Type 1 AGN at z=2.09: Implications for black hole - galaxy co-evolution and AGN quenching at high redshift: Host-Galaxy Properties

 \cite{Belli:2014:ApJL} have reported $n\sim5.4$ from an HST/ACS F160W image, but our results indicate the presence of a disk component in the JWST/NIRCam F150W image that has a similar wavelength coverage with HST/ACS F160W.
 This discrepancy arises because \cite{Belli:2014:ApJL} have utilized a single Sérsic model without a PSF component, whereas our study employs a composite model of PSF+Sérsic components.
 Indeed, fitting the JWST/NIRcam F150W image with a single Sérsic component gives $n\sim 7$, i.e., hitting the upper limit.

 We also confirm that the Bayesian Information Criterion (BIC) for the single Sérsic or the single PSF model is significantly higher than for the PSF + single Sérsic model in all filters except for F1800W.
 These results strongly support that COS-XQG1 is composed of a compact PSF component and an extended disk component (we discuss the nature of the compact PSF component in Section~\ref{subsec:compact}).
-These findings, consistent with \cite{Ito2024}, suggest a higher disk fraction in higher-$z$ QGs, which might suggest that high-$z$ QGs are in a different evolutionary phase from the typical elliptical QGs in the local Universe.
+These findings, consistent with \cite{Ito2024}, suggest a higher disk fraction in higher-$z$ quiescent galaxies, which might suggest that high-$z$ quiescent galaxies are in a different evolutionary phase from the typical elliptical quiescent galaxies in the local Universe.

 Figure~\ref{fig:3col} displays JWST 3-color PSF-subtracted images from both short (F200W-F150W-F090W) and long (F410M-F356W-F277W) wavelengths.
 Figure~\ref{fig:cont} shows isophotal maps of PSF-subtracted images in six filters.
 As seen in both figures, short-wavelength images reveal arm-like features extending eastward and westward from the center of the disk component.